-MFV Programme - a visit to the HKIC -Sheung Shui Campus
+MFV Programme - a visit to the HKIC - Sheung Shui Campus

-In 2023, a new initiative called the "CIC Fellows Sharing" was introduced.
-The sharing sessions are organised for the students of the Hong Kong Institute of Construction (HKIC), forming part of the whole person development which the HKIC advocates.
-These have provided the HKIC students with the opportunity to learn from the experiences and insights of the CIC Fellows who had made significant contributions to the construction industry.
+The "CIC Fellows Sharing" was introduced in 2023 to form part of the whole-person development which the Hong Kong Institute of Construction's (HKIC) advocates.
+In 2024, four sharing sessions were organised for the HKIC students, providing the students with the opportunity to learn from the experiences and insights of the CIC Fellows who had made significant contributions to the construction industry.
 The sharing sessions are a valuable platform for the students to gain knowledge about the industry and its challenges and opportunities as well as to network with industry professionals.
-The sharing sessions will be held at Kowloon Bay Campus and Sheung Shui Campus of the HKIC alternately.
-Five sharing sessions were held in 2023.